 Also contributing to the widespread workplace inefficiency crisis: workloads that are too full.
 Even when your organization has a team of dedicated, driven, high-capacity professionals, prioritizing and managing too many projects and responsibilities is an overwhelming and costly struggle.
 As Dynamic Signal explains, work overload decreases productivity by 68 percent in employees who feel they don’t have enough hours in the day to complete their tasks.

 4 ways RFP software cures your inefficient RFP process

 Like the grand-scale problem of workplace inefficiency, your organization may also be losing revenue by not implementing time-saving RFP software.

 Think about how your organization navigates the RFP process today.
 Sending Word and Excel files emailed back and forth?
 Maintaining binders and file folders?
 Managing cumbersome email chains?
-84% of organizations still use a manual process to manage their RFP responses.
-This inefficiency adds up and helps to quantify the real value of RFP software and the true cost of not having the right RFP tool for your team.
+84% of organizations still use an inefficient RFP process to manage their RFP responses.
+This waste adds up and helps to prove the real value of RFP software and the true cost of not having the right RFP tool for your team.